 If the trapped or lost chicken has access to water, she'll probably survive 4 to 5 days without food.

 Forgetting to feed your chickens in the morning can happen to everyone once in a while.
 As long as the fasting does not last longer than a day, no harm is done, except you'll have some cranky and annoyed chickens running around.
 But when it happens more than occasionally, or when you forget to feed them more than one day in a row, there are major issues to keep in mind.

 Reduced Egg Production

-When a chicken does not have enough nutrients to stay healthy, the first thing she’ll do is reduce or completely stop egg production.
+When a hen does not have enough nutrients to stay healthy, she'll first reduce or completely stop egg production.
 She needs the nutrients to stay alive instead of using them to produce eggs.

 When a hen is still laying eggs but has no more access to any food source, she'll start to eat her own (or other hens') eggs.
 Egg eating is a tough habit to unlearn, so in this case, it's better to prevent than to cure.

 Starving chickens turn to each other and peck weak chickens inside the flock, even until death.
 It mostly starts with feather pecking and aggression towards each other but can easily escalate to cannibalism.
 Poultry is known to consume their own species, so when there is no food available, turning to their fellow flockmates is common behavior.